- Better communication increases understanding, fosters trust, and stands out as the essential ingredient for getting things done.

 - Always have a meeting agenda, and share it before the meeting.

-- Let people decide whether they need to attend.
+- Let people decide for themselves whether they need to attend.

 - Carefully decide how long the meeting should be, and stick to it.